Venues of the 2026 Winter Olympics and Paralympics: Milan cluster

-Cortina Cluster
+Cortina d'Ampezzo cluster

-Cortina d'Ampezzo contains four competition venues for five Olympic sports and three Paralympic sports.
-In addition, the venue for biathlon is located in Antholz.
+Cortina d'Ampezzo contained four competition venues for five Olympic sports and three Paralympic sports.
+In addition, the venue for biathlon was located in Antholz.

-Impresa Pizzarotti has started on construction of a new bobsleigh, luge, and skeleton track in Cortina d'Ampezzo at a cost of €81 million.
+Impresa Pizzarotti started on construction of a new bobsleigh, luge, and skeleton track in Cortina d'Ampezzo at a cost of €81 million.
 The government of Italy made the decision to rebuild the former track in Cortina d'Ampezzo used during the 1956 Winter Olympics despite opposition from the International Olympic Committee.
-The project has received criticism from environmental groups due to the planned felling of 20000 m2 of larch forest.
-However, there are concerns that the venue will not be finished in time for the Games; Mt.
-Van Hoevenberg Olympic Bobsled Run in Lake Placid, United States, has been selected as the back-up venue for the sliding events.
+The project received criticism from environmental groups due to the felling of 20000 m2 of larch forest.
+However, there were also concerns that the venue would not be finished in time for the Games; Mt.
+Van Hoevenberg Olympic Bobsled Run in Lake Placid, United States, had been selected as the backup venue for the sliding events.
 Venues in Austria (Olympic Sliding Centre Innsbruck in Igls) and Switzerland (St. Moritz-Celerina Olympic Bobrun in St. Moritz) were previously discussed as back-up sites.
+The track eventually opened in November 2025 at a construction cost of €118 million.

-Construction has also started on the temporary Olympic and Paralympic Village in Fiames, located north of Cortina d'Ampezzo.
-It will accommodate around 1,400 guests and has a cost of around €39 million.
-In addition, the Olympic Village at Anterselva will use existing hotels.
+A temporary Olympic and Paralympic Village on the grounds of the former Cortina Airport in Fiames, located north of Cortina d'Ampezzo, was built to accommodate around 1,400 guests at a cost of around €39 million.
+In addition, the Olympic Village at Anterselva was established using existing hotels.